ajitsingh98/Data-Science-Interview-Questions-Answers/convolutional_neural_networks.md

 ### Q: Equation 8.6 is the discrete equivalent of equation 8.2 which is frequently used in image processing:

 $$

 \begin{equation}
 f(x,y) * h(x,y) = \sum_{m=0}^{M-1} \sum_{n=0}^{N-1} f(m,n)h(x - m, y - n)
 \tag{8.6}
 \end{equation}
-$$

-1. Given the following discrete kernel in the X direction, what would be the equivalent Y direction?
+$$1.
+Given the following discrete kernel in the X direction, what would be the equivalent Y direction?$$

-$$
 K = \frac{1}{2} \begin{bmatrix}
 -1 & 1 \\\\
 -1 & 1
 \end{bmatrix}

 $$

 2. Identify the discrete convolution kernel presented in (8.6).*Kernels and Filters